 - Give Him Your Undivided Attention

-Yes, I know that women are masters of multi-tasking, but when your husband is speaking to you, make a point to lay other tasks aside, look into his eyes, and listen to what he is saying with the goal of understanding and remembering his words.
+Yes, I know that women are masters of multi-tasking.
+But when your husband is speaking to you, make a point to lay other tasks aside and look into his eyes.
+Listen to what he is saying with the goal of understanding and remembering his words.

 - Don’t Interrupt

 Have you ever been around a person who won’t let you finish a sentence?
 That gets old fast.
-Even if you think you already know what your husband is going to say, allowing him to say it without cutting him off mid-sentence shows both respect and common courtesy.
+Even if you think you already know what your husband is going to say, allow him to say it without cutting him off mid-sentence.
+Doing so demonstrates both respect and common courtesy.

 - Emphasize His Good Points